JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 ![](validation_table_hover.png){width=429}

 Show the tooltip above the field and move it 40px right, so that the controls above it are not overlapped.
-If there is an important info above the field, the tooltip can be shown on the right.
+If there is important info above the field, the tooltip can be shown on the right.